 Thursday 8 June “Tilehurst in World War Two” with Mike Cooper

 Was there any such thing as an “ordinary” community in WW2?
 Mike Cooper looks at the experience of Tilehurst from newspaper and official records.
 Tilehurst was bombed, saw the arrival of US airborne troops, raised a Home Guard company and its people welcomed evacuees.
 From as early as October 1939, the village suffered losses and was also organised as part of Civil Defence and food production.

 Mike has had a lifelong interest in history, especially military and local history.
 Following a history degree at the University of Reading he worked as a librarian, with both the University and Reading Library.
 In addition to work on librarianship, he has had three books on the history of Reading published.
 Mike works for Reading Borough Council, and lives in Tilehurst with his wife and Moggy the Cat.

-Richard Marks is a published historian based in Berkshire who specialises in military, industrial and railway history and also the history of science.
-His current areas of research are the aircraft and systems of the RAF, industrial development in the Victorian period, and the development of the railway and canal systems in Britain in the mid to late 19th Century and the history of British Rail.
+Richard is a published historian based in Berkshire who specialises in industrial, military, and railway history and also the history of science.
+His current areas of research are industrial development in the Victorian period, the development of the railway and canal systems in Britain in the mid to late 19th Century and the history of British Rail.
 Richard’s book about British Rail Engineering is due to be published by Pen and Sword early in 2024.
 He is currently researching a PhD in economic history and a new book about the Wantage Tramway Company.